yiadomb/return-visit-tracker/Docs/Implementation.md

 - [x] Integrate Capacitor into the project to establish the PWA shell.

 ### Stage 2: Core Features (MVP)
 - [x] Install and configure TanStack Table for Vue.
+(Note: custom grid used; TanStack reserved for future)
 - [x] Develop the main `Grid` view component.
 - [x] Connect the `Grid` component to Dexie to display contacts in their respective "day-buckets".
 - [x] Implement the `Add/Edit Contact` drawer/modal component with a form.
 - [x] Enable tap-to-edit functionality on grid cells, opening the drawer with the correct contact data.
+- [x] Implement inline cell editing for name, hostel, date and notes (drawer still available for full edit).
 - [x] Implement the logic to create, update, and delete contacts in the Dexie database via the UI.
-- [ ] Set up the Capacitor Local Notifications plugin.
+- [x] Set up the Capacitor Local Notifications plugin (with web fallback) and scheduling.
-- [ ] Create a simple `Agenda` view to list today's scheduled visits.
+- [x] Create a simple `Agenda` view to list today's scheduled visits.
-- [ ] Implement the logic to schedule daily local notifications for the user.
+- [x] Implement the logic to schedule daily local notifications and visit reminders.

 ### Stage 3: Advanced Features
 - [ ] Set up a new project on Supabase.